Tamilvendhan23/Tamilvendhan23/README.md

 I'm Tamilvendhan, a second-year enthusiast from India, delving deep into the realms of AWS, web development, cybersecurity.
 With an insatiable curiosity, I explore the intricate landscapes of technology, aiming to leave a mark in the ever-evolving digital world."

 **My  Interest**:
-- Web Development
+- FullStack Development
 - Cyber security
-- Coding
+- Programming
-- Aws
+- AwsCloud

  **I am open to**: